Category: ESA Resources

 • Provider contact information for verification when authorized

 Online ESA certificates, registries, ID cards, and badges are not the same as clinical documentation from a licensed professional.
-Note: Motivations Counseling ESA letters include all of these elements that landlords will require to consider your accomodation request.
+Motivations Counseling ESA letters are designed to include the core information housing providers commonly review, including provider credentials, license information, evaluation confirmation, letter date, and appropriate verification contact information.

 Written Request